Financial literacy

 Forecast expenses and earnings

 A cash flow forecast is an estimate of your future sales and expenses.
-It shows you how much money will come in and go out of your business over a particular period.
+It shows how much money will come in and go out of your business over a particular period.
 It will also help you understand if you’re going to run out of cash or if you are looking at a cash surplus.

-You can use accounting software, like QuickBooks or Xero, to create a cash flow example.
 If you aren’t using accounting software, here’s what you need to do:

-3. Add up your expenses: List everything you’ll need to pay for during the forecasting period.
+• Add up your expenses: List everything you’ll need to pay for during the forecasting period.
 That includes rent, wages, inventory, loans, fees and charges, marketing and advertising, and tax.

-4. Calculate your cash flow: For each week or month, subtract your total expenses from your total income.
+• Calculate your cash flow: For each week or month, subtract your total expenses from your total income.

 Main reasons for cash flow issues